Sign up to our Newsletter

 Tip 4: Know How to Start and End Your Statement

 An essential aspect of any essay or statement is having a strong beginning and end.
-Your diversity statement should catch your reader’s attention, keeping them interested up until the very end.
+Your diversity statement should catch your reader’s attention, keeping them interested until the end.

 Once you’ve chosen your topic, there are many ways that you can go about starting a strong essay and finishing it off with a bang.
 To do this effectively, you’ll want to draft a strong trajectory for your diversity statement.
 See your statement as your hero’s journey, and tell your story.